Creating content that is accessible to all students.

 Accessibility features and functions will differ depending on your

-For UB faculty using UB Learns, the Blackboard Link below will help you access the guides and tutorials needed to build an accessible course.
+For UB faculty using UB Learns, the Brightspace link below will help you access the guides and tutorials needed to build an accessible course.

 Course organization and navigation helps students learn when it has a systemic structure that is explicit and consistent, regardless of the course delivery mode.
-If you are teaching an online course, please see our Exemplar Courses page for examples.
 Below are best practices to keep in mind when building or revising your course.

 The readability of text affects how well students can understand content, especially for students using assistive technologies.
 For example, refrain from using bolding, highlighting, or underlining as these features are not differentiated by screen readers.
 Instead, use the formatting features within the software to identify headings or important information.
 This is a subtle adjustment that is easy to do and has an enormous impact.